ARisHere/ARisHere/README.md

 -   🥈 **1st Runner up at Coding Competition** at _Heritage Institute of Technology_ (September 2019)
 -   🥉 **2nd Runner up at Coding Competition** at _GCECT_ (March 2019)
 --->
+## 🏅 Achievements

+-   🏅 **Champion at Programming Contest** at Mind Storm 4.0 Organized by BAUET Computer Society (March 2023)
+-   🥈 **2nd Runner up at Software Showcasing** at Mind Storm 4.0 Organized by BAUET Computer Society (March 2023)
+-   🥇 **Champion at Business Plan Presentation** at BAUET Business Fest 2.0 Organized by BAUET Business Club (October 2023)
+-   🥉 **2nd Runner up at Software Showcasing** at Mind Storm 5.0 Organized by BAUET Computer Society (March 2024)

 ## 🛠️ Skills

 ### Languages